Muhammad-Faizan-Soomro/precision-plant-care-system/architecture.md

 # System Architecture

-This document describes the overall architecture of the **Precision Plant Care System**, an AI-powered platform designed for real-time detection of lemon plant diseases and automated treatment recommendation.
+This document describes the overall architecture of the **Deep Learning-Based Framework for Real-Time Detection and Classification of Lemon Plant Leaf Diseases**, an AI-powered platform designed for real-time detection of lemon plant diseases and automated treatment recommendation.

 The system integrates **mobile computing, AI inference, backend APIs, and large language models** to provide a complete plant health monitoring solution.